-The Data Integrity Boards (DIB) of SSA and CMS may, within three months prior to the expiration of this agreement, renew this agreement for a period of time not to exceed 12 months if SSA and CMS can certify in writing to their DIBs that:
+The Data Integrity Boards (DIBs) of SSA and CMS may, within three (3) months prior to the expiration of this Agreement renew the Agreement for not more than one additional year if SSA and CMS can certify in writing to their DIBs that:

-- 1. The matching program will be conducted without change, and - 2.
-SSA and CMS have conducted the matching program in compliance with the original agreement.
+- 1. The matching program will be conducted without change; and - 2.
+SSA and CMS have conducted the matching program in compliance with this Agreement.

-If either party does not want to continue this program, it must notify the other party of its intention not to continue at least 90 days before the expiration of the agreement.
+If either Party does not want to continue this program, it must notify the other Party of its intention not to continue at least 90 days before the expiration of the Agreement.